Field

 Read-only/Disabled

-Fields whose controls have the disabled or readonly attributes will have slightly different styling applied, as read-only fields are focusable and disabled fields are not.
+Fields whose controls have the disabled or readonly attributes will have slightly different styling applied, as read-only inputs are focusable and disabled ones are not.

 HTML Copied!